camilotejeiro/camilotejeiro.github.io/_posts/2017-08-08-aic-1-course-syllabus.md

     + Assignments: Gain familiarity with IC design layout techniques for next AIC-2 course (See course description in I&P file).

-Notes:

-* Before the beginning of every chapter it is important to read about the historical context for the invention of the circuit topologies you will be covering, and subsequently gain a quantitative and qualitative understanding of the circuit.

 ---

 Lab Report Example Structure <a name="lab-report-example-section">